 Car pick up

 The boyfriend and I were arriving on two different flights about an hour apart.
 I was meet promptly by a Go Car Rental agent at the arranged pick up time.
 He had a nice sign board with the Go Car Rental logo and my name on it.
 We walked outside to take a short ride to their parking lot.
 There we filled out the required paperwork and inspection on the car.
+It includes the signing of all the paper works needed for the dr10 car insurance to make sure everything was good and secure.
 I was impressed that he went walked around the car and checked for existing damage.
 It was dark, and I didn’t see any.
 He told me that if I noticed any during daylight to give them a call, and they would add it to the form (a couple of hours later, I checked again and only found the car’s exterior to be a little dirty but that is typical of Iceland plus we had just driven close to 100km).
 He told me that the car had studded snow tires and showed me the most important feature of the car, the steering wheel heater.
 He asked if I had any questions about driving in Iceland (I didn’t, but this isn’t my first time diving in Iceland).
 He let me put the boyfriend on the Car Rental without having to see his Diver’s license without seeing his DL as he hadn’t landed yet, but I had all his information.
 The whole pick-up process took 15 mins.
 How I wish it had been this simple for us in Barcelona.
 I have to admit that this was exceptionaly easy and probably never going to happen again.

 The interior was spotless, and I really like that they had the plastic floor mats.
 It makes it so much nicer to get in a car with boots that have still have a little crude on them after a hike, that one couldn’t knock off.

 Usually, I decline all insurance because my credit card has me covered, but Iceland is a little different.
-The credit card insurance doesn’t usually cover sand and ash damage.
+It’s good to find extremely cheap auto insurance, especially when the credit card insurance doesn’t usually cover sand and ash damage.
 It is not unheard of for ash and sandstorm that can throw golf ball sized rocks.
 Getting the special insurance offered by Go Car Rental is an excellent idea.
 Car repairs aren’t cheap, and they cost about double in Iceland (trust me the bumper I damaged on my previous trip was $1800).

 Dropping off the car was easy.
 Go Car Rental has a small lot located across from the rental car office building.
 It has a nice big sign out front, plus my pick-up representative showed me where it was during the car pick-up.
 There is a gas station at the airport, so filling up upon return is easy.
 We arrived back at the airport two hours before my flight.
 We packed up our stuff, and in typical Iceland, fashion left the car keys in the glove box and caught the car rental shuttle to the airport.